bhayanak/quizzflow/README.md

 - Lifeline usage limits

 ### Styling Changes
-Modify `public/styles.css` for visual customization:
+Modify `styles.css` for visual customization:
 - Colors and themes
 - Fonts and typography
 - Animations and effects